-The grant helped fund the YMCA's ‘Safe, Secure and Suitable Accommodation’ project in North Shields, which converted a terrace of six flats into nine self-contained units.
-The tenants participated in working on the properties they now live in, gaining valuable skills and experience.
+The grant is helping fund the YMCA's ‘Safe, Secure and Suitable Accommodation’ project in North Shields, which is converting a terrace of six flats into nine self-contained units.
+The tenants are participating in working on the properties they will live in, gaining valuable skills and experience.

 LandAid also arranged for YMCA North Tyneside to get free property advice from Bilfinger GVA, who reviewed the charity's current and potential property developments and opportunities.

-The project enabled the YMCA to get more young people into training and work experience, helping them to move from benefits into employment.
+The project will enable the YMCA to get more young people into training and work experience, helping them to move from benefits into employment.